michaelmcandrew/civicrm-user-guide-gitbook/membership/defining-memberships.md

 payment processors see
 [http://wiki.civicrm.org/confluence/display/CRMDOC/Payment+Processors.](http://wiki.civicrm.org/confluence/display/CRMDOC/Payment+Processors)

     You can offer or require auto-renewal for a membership type.
 However auto-renew memberships can only be offered for memberships that have a duration (discussed below) of one year or less.

-### Duration

-In the **Duration** field you should enter the number of days, months or years that your membership lasts for each time someone signs up or renews.
+-   **Duration**: In the **Duration** field you should enter the number of days, months or years that your membership lasts for each time someone signs up or renews.

-### Period type

-The options for Period type are rolling and fixed.
+-   **Period type**: The options for Period type are rolling and fixed.
-****Rolling****memberships start on the day the member signs up.
+ **Rolling** memberships start on the day the member signs up.
-**Fixed**memberships start on the particular calendar date you specify.
+**Fixed** memberships start on the particular calendar date you specify.

-When you set the Period type to fixed**,** extra fields will appear depending on the duration****you have specified.
+    When you set the Period type to fixed, extra fields will appear depending on the duration you have specified.

-If the Duration is specified in **years**two extra fields will be
+    If the Duration is specified in **years** two extra fields will be
     displayed:

     -       The **Fixed Period Start Date** is the calendar date that all memberships start on (eg January 1st or April 15th).

     -   The **Fixed Period Rollover Date** determines the end date for the membership when a person signs up part way through your membership year.
 Its use is best illustrated through an example.
-Consider a membership type with a **Duration** of one year, a **Fixed Period Start Date**of January 1****and a **Fixed Period Rollover Date** of September 1
+Consider a membership type with a **Duration** of one year, a **Fixed Period Start Date** of January 1 and a **Fixed Period Rollover Date** of September 1

-    -   Anyone signing up between 1 January 2014 and 31 August 2014 will
+         *      Anyone signing up between 1 January 2014 and 31 August 2014 will
         have a membership end date of 31 December 2014.
          -   Anyone signing up on or after 1 September 2014 will have a membership end date of 31 December 2015.( ie they will receive up to 15 months membership for the 1 year price.)

     If the Duration is specified in **months** one extra field will be
     displayed:

     -   The **Fixed Period Rollover Date** determines if the membership duration starts at the beginning of the current calendar month or the beginning of the next calendar month.
 Consider a 6 month membership type with **Fixed Period Rollover Date** set to 15:

         -   Someone signing up on days 1-14 January will have a membership end date of 30 June.
         -   Someone signing up on days 15-31 January would have a membership end date of 31 July.

-Example: If **Duration =** 12 months,**Period type** = Fixed, and**Fixed
-Period Rollover Date**= 1, then anyone joining during August 2014 will have an expiry date of 31 August 2015.
+    Example: If **Duration =** 12 months, **Period type** = Fixed, and **Fixed Period Rollover Date** = 1, then anyone joining during August 2014 will have an expiry date of 31 August 2015.

-### Relationship Type

-Memberships can be **inherited** from one contact to another.
+-   **Relationship Type**: Memberships can be **inherited** from one contact to another.
 An example of this would be a professional trade organisation that signs up a company as the (primary) member and wants employees of the company receive the benefits of membership.

     In order to support this feature we define a **relationship type** along which the membership inherits.

     The pop-up help screen gives examples of the relationship types to select for this feature.
 Once you have selected a relationship type, you enter a number in **Max related** to set a maximum for the number of inherited memberships linked to each primary member.
 This would be useful, in the example above, to limit the number of employees that can become a member by virtue of their employment to 10 maximum.

  ![](/images/Membership_relationship_type.png)

-With inherited memberships, we distinguish between the primary member and the members that inherit their membership from the primary member.
+    With inherited memberships, we distinguish between the primary member and the members that inherit their membership due to their relationship with the primary member.

-### Visibility

-Choosing **Public** means that this membership type will be able to be selected for inclusion on online membership sign up forms.
+-   **Visibility**: Choosing **Public** means that this membership type will be able to be selected for inclusion on online membership sign up forms.
 If certain membership types are only to be handled by an administrator manually (e.g., honorary and lifetime memberships) you should choose **Admin** here.

-### Order

-This determines where this membership type appears in a drop down options list of membership types, and on membership sign up pages.
+-   **Order**: This determines where this membership type appears in a drop down options list of membership types, and on membership sign up pages.

-### Enabled

-If you have membership types that are no longer offered or not yet available you may wish to untick this box.
+-   **Enabled**: If you have membership types that are no longer offered or not yet available you may wish to untick this box.
 This will remove these memberships from the user interface.
-It will not delete the membership data, however, and the membership can be re-enabled at a later date.
+It will not delete the membership data and the membership can be re-enabled at a later date.

 Membership status rules
 -------------------------